 Little Lon is the only distillery in the city centre.
 This tiny gin distillery operates inside a three-bedroom cottage built in 1877, once a brothel and the only building of its kind in Melbourne.

-They make three different types of gin, all of which can be enjoyed at their 20-seater bar.
+Little Lon produces three gin varieties, all of which can be enjoyed at their 20-seater bar.
 And if you love it, you can take a bottle home with you.

 Little Lon also offers gin & cocktail masterclasses, if you'd like a more hands-on experience.